project-talan/tln-cli/README.md

     ```

 ### Calbro projects home
-* At this point you are ready to start configuring structure for Calbro.com projects.
+* At this point you are ready to start configuring structure for Calbro's projects.
   ```
   mkdir calbro
   cd calbro